 A browser-based virtual reality authoring tool designed for non-technical users and youth to create immersive stories.

-SocialVR Lab uses simple drag-n-drop interactions to combine 360 photographs and videos with user-generated annotations.
-Stories can be viewed with a low-cost VR headset, using an Android App.
+To enable students to tell their stories more immersively, SocialVR Lab uses simple drag-n-drop interactions to combine 360 photographs and videos with user-generated annotations.
+Stories can be viewed with a low-cost VR headset such as Google Cardboard, using an Android App.

-We launched our MVP last year.
-We have been user testing it in EdTech events and in-class workshops in Pittsburgh.
+We launched our first iteration last year.
+We have been user testing it in EdTech events and in-class workshops in the US.

 Users can create their immersive stories by adding text, images, audio on top of 360 panorama images, which creates a room.
 Then they can connect multiple rooms by creating doors between them.